BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-10-01 (BR)
+- Some sub-options, which depend on other options for their values to be taken into account, are displayed semi-transparently when their values are not taken into account.

 25-09-30 (BR)
 - Fixed potential crash when undeploying fleets.
 - Clarification of the retreat options, naming and guide description.